CORDELIA MOLLOY / SCIENCE PHOTO LIBRARY CORDELIA MOLLOY / SCIENCE PHOTO LIBRARY

-Home pregnancy test.
-Test strip (lower centre) used to test urine for a hormone produced during a pregnancy.
-The strip is dipped into urine in a sample pot (centre right).
-Lines corresponding to those shown in the literature (centre) indicate a positive (pregnant), negative (not pregnant) or invalid result.
-The lines show that human chorionic gonadotrophin (HCG) hormone has been detected.
+Home pregnancy test, positive result.
+Test stick used to test urine for a hormone produced during a pregnancy.
+An absorbent tip (centre right) is dipped in a urine sample.
+Lines (blue) in the result windows show the results.
+The round window displays a reference line that shows that the test has worked.
+The line in the square window shows that human chorionic gonadotrophin (HCG) hormone has been detected.
 The HCG hormone is produced by the placenta, the organ that attaches an embryo to the wall of the uterus.

 Model release not required.
 Property release not required.